 A free service open to anyone, simply stop by Go By Bike at the Portland Aerial Tram's lower terminal.
 You don't need to bring a lock or take any accessories off your bike.
-Go By Bike has partnered with OHSU and the Tram and safely returned over 150,000 bikes.
+Go By Bike has partnered with OHSU and the Tram and safely returned bikes hundreds of thousands of times.

 Open 6 a.m. to 7:30 p.m., Monday to Friday.
 Closed on OHSU-observed holidays.

 With an OHSU badge, you can request access to five different facilities at OHSU's two main campuses.
-Facilities located on Marquam Hill and Center for Health & Healing are free.
-Facilities at Robertson Life Sciences Building are $60 a year and include a locker room and showers.
+Some facilities include a locker room and showers.
 Request access at one of the Campus Access and Commute Services Customer Service Centers.

 Parking in public areas

 Mere visibility or simply parking near staffed areas is not protection.
 The only place staff can determine bike ownership, and protect a bike, is inside the valet.